M&A Announcement

 Deal rationale and strategic fit

-• Acquisition strengthens the platform for investment banking, asset management, and wealth management, enhancing fee and commission income and Nordic market presence.
+• Acquisition of 100% of Carnegie aligns with a consistent strategy to strengthen investment banking, asset management, and wealth management platforms, enhancing fee and commission income and Nordic market presence.

-• The transaction is a step change in rebalancing income mix toward fee-based revenues, with an estimated 30% growth in fee income and a boost to commission income.
+• The deal is seen as a step change in rebalancing income mix toward fee-based revenues, with a 30% estimated growth in fee income.

 Financial terms and conditions